Skip to main content

 While signing up, you will sign up by entering your company name.
 This company name will be used as the tenant name.
 Your control plane URL will be https://<YOUR_COMPANY_NAME>.truefoundry.cloud.
 If your company name is example-company, then your control plane URL will be https://example-company.truefoundry.cloud.

-4. Egress access to TrueFoundry SaaS (Control Plane URL is from Step 3):
+4. Egress access to TrueFoundry SaaS:

-• Control Plane: https://<CONTROL_PLANE_URL> (e.g., https://example-company.truefoundry.cloud)
+• Control Plane: https://<CONTROL_PLANE_URL> (for example, https://example-company.truefoundry.cloud)

 5. Image Pull Secret: Image pull secret from TrueFoundry team to enable pulling the truefoundry images from the private registry.